eeriemyxi/tscout/README.md

 }
 ```

-The JSON file is mostly self-explanatory, so I'll spare you the descriptions for now.
+- `grammar_dll`: The path to the parser compiled as a dynamic library.
+Can be
+  relative or absolute.
+- `grammar_init`: The function symbol that gets called to initialize the parser.
+- `filters`: List of strings where each is the node type of the immediate parent
+  of an identifier.
+This list will be used to filter for useful identifiers.

 > [!IMPORTANT]
 > The current working directory is _not_ used.
-This may be implemented as an optional flag in the future.
+This may be implemented as an
+> optional flag in the future.

-By default it looks for the configuration file `config.json` at the directory where the `tscout` executable resides.
+By default it looks for the configuration file `config.json` at the directory
+where the `tscout` executable resides.
 Use `-c` flag to override it.

 Relative paths are joined with the directory where the `tscout` executable
 resides.
 Use absolute paths to avoid that if necessary.